flex-tjon/flow-invalid-exported-annotation-bug/README.md

 Cannot use property one on $ObjMap [1] in an export position.
 Please provide an (alternative) annotation for property one [2]. [invalid-exported-annotation]
 ```
-should appear highlighted on lines 15, 16, and 17 in `helpers.js`
+should appear highlighted on lines 18, 19, and 20 in `helpers.js`, and one `prop-missing` error should appear on line 14.

 ## What happens instead
-The errors actually disappear when the file is opened, and only reappear when the file is closed.
+The `invalid-exported-annotation` errors actually disappear when the file is opened, and only reappear when the file is closed.
+The `prop-missing` error does correctly remain as expected.